-Mr. Moyer reviewed the complaint log as contained in the agenda package and is available for public review in the District Office during normal business hours.
+Mr. Moyer reviewed the complaint log, included in the agenda package and available for public review in the District Office during normal business hours.

 Ms. Kassel stated the complaint page on the website is not working.
 I could not submit a request today.
 I could view it but I could not submit it.